mhammond/pywin32/adodbapi/readme.txt

 * Licensed under the LGPL license, which means that it can be used freely even in commercial programs subject to certain restrictions.
 * Supports eGenix mxDateTime, Python 2.3 datetime module and Python time module.
 * Supports multiple paramstyles: 'qmark' 'named' 'format'
+* Supports data retrieval by column name e.g.: for row in myCurser.execute("select name,age from students"): print "Student", row.name, "is", row.age, "years old"
+* Supports user-definable system-to-Python data convertion functions (selected by ADO data type, or by column)

 Prerequisites:
 * C Python 2.3 or higher
  and pywin32 (Mark Hammond's python for windows extensions.)
- Note: as of 2.1.1, adodbapi is included in pywin32 versions 211 and later. or
+ Note: adodbapi is included in pywin32 versions 211 and later. or
  Iron Python 2.6 or higher.  (works in IPy2.0 for all data types except BUFFER)